Global Nutrition Report 2024 Christian Heuss 6. November 2024

 Food insecurity is exacerbated by several factors:

-• Climate change and biodiversity loss: Extreme weather events threaten crops and the livelihoods of many people.
+• Climate change and biodiversity loss: extreme weather events threaten harvests and the livelihoods of many people.

-• Conflicts and political uncertainties: Violence and instability lead to supply shortages.
+• Conflicts and political uncertainties: Violence and instability lead to supply bottlenecks.

-• Economic crises: High prices for food and agricultural goods hit the poorest hardest.
+• Economic crises: High prices for food and agricultural goods affect the poorest in particular.

-• Restricted human rights: Civil societies are threatened in many regions and their opportunities for participation are limited.
+• Restricted human rights: Civil societies are under threat in many regions and their opportunities for participation are restricted.

 Successes and impact

-The results of the Sufosec household study confirm the success of the agroecological projects: between 2021 and 2023, the number of households using sustainable farming methods rose significantly, leading to an average reduction in food insecurity of 15%.
-Smallholder farms are benefiting from higher yields and better food security.
-With the help of training courses and regionally adapted solutions, over 135,000 households in the Global South have been reached.
+The results of the Sufosec household study prove the success of the agroecological projects: Between 2021 and 2023, the number of households using sustainable farming methods increased significantly, leading to an average reduction in food insecurity of 15%.
+Smallholder farms benefit from higher yields and better food security.
+With the help of training and regionally adapted solutions, over 135,000 households in the Global South have been reached.

 Working together for a sustainable future

-The Sufosec Alliance continues to advocate for a profound transformation of food systems.
-By promoting agroecological methods and working closely with local partners and scientific institutions, we are contributing to the sustainable fight against hunger and the improvement of food security.
-This not only strengthens local communities, but also creates a solid foundation for a more equitable world.
+The Sufosec Alliance continues to work towards a profound transformation of food systems.
+By promoting agroecological methods and working closely with local partners and scientific institutions, we contribute to the sustainable fight against hunger and the improvement of food security.
+This not only strengthens local communities, but also creates a solid foundation for a fairer world.

 Case Reports

-Under the umbrella of Alliance Sufosec, projects are taking place in 28 countries on three continents.
-In-depth information on six agroecological alliance projects that demonstrate the diversity and breadth of Alliance Sufosec: sufosec.ch/projekte
+Under the umbrella of the Alliance Sufosec, projects take place in 28 countries on three continents.
+Detailed information on six agroecological alliance projects that demonstrate the diversity and breadth of the Alliance Sufosec: sufosec.ch/projects

 Producer Nelson Valle, in his maize and bean production fields, Jucuapa Centro community, Juacuapa district, Matagalpa.